dabeaz/curio/README.rst

 succeeds.

-One solution to this problem is the so-called "Happy Eyeballs" algorithm as described in `RFC 6555`
+One solution to this problem is the so-called "Happy Eyeballs" algorithm as described in `RFC 6555
-<https://tools.ietf.org/html/rfc6555>.
+<https://tools.ietf.org/html/rfc6555>`_.
 You can read the RFC for more
 details, but Nathaniel Smith's `Pyninsula Talk
 <https://www.youtube.com/watch?v=i-R704I8ySE>`_ talk gives a pretty good
 overview of the problem and one possible implementation solution.
-The gist of the algorithm is that a client makes concurrent time-staggered connection requests and use the first connection that is successful.
+The gist of the algorithm is that a client makes concurrent time-staggered connection requests and uses the first connection that is successful.
 What makes it tricky is that the algorithm involves a combination of timing, concurrency, and task cancellation--something that would be pretty hard to coordinate using a classical approach involving threads.